 This is the foundation of all dance forms necessary for the linear and technical development of a dancer.
 Twelve levels of technical training span a child's first introduction to musical movement and the emergence of a professional dancer.

 PRE-BALLET & CHILDREN'S DIVISION

-For children from three years of age.
-Includes six levels of training in preparation for the Academy Division.
+For children from four years of age and older.
+Includes five levels of training in preparation for the Academy Division.